 Re-Engagement Center

-The Re-Engagement Center (REC) directly addresses educational disparities by reaching out to BPS high school dropouts and in-school dropouts, a group that is disporportionately Black, Latino and low-income, both nationally and locally.
-The REC helps them re-enroll in the BPS or other alternative program and then supports them at their placement.
-The majority of dropouts are behind in credits for their age, and the REC has the expertise to connect them with specialized alternative options to accelerate their academic progress.
+The Re-Engagement Center (REC) reaches out to BPS students who have dropped out or are chronically absent, groups that are disproportionately Black, Latino, and low-income (both nationally and locally).
+The REC helps them re-enroll in a traditional school or alternative program and then supports them at their placement.
+The majority of students who have dropped out are behind in credits for their age, and the REC has the expertise to connect them with specialized alternative options to accelerate their academic progress.
+Alternative schools and programs also offer flexibility and different approaches to learning that can suit the varied needs of students who did not succeed in their original schools.

 Youth Transitions Task Force

-At the same time that the PIC is working on the ground at the REC, it is also working at a collective impact level through the Youth Transitions Task Force.
-The YTTF convenes a broad group of stakeholders—including the Boston Public Schools, community organizations, city departments, state agencies, and philanthropy – to support at-risk students, with the goal of bringing the high school dropout rate to zero.
+At the same time that the PIC is providing a much-needed direct service at the REC, it is also taking a collective impact approach to increasing the graduation rate through the Youth Transitions Task Force.
+The YTTF convenes a broad group of partners—including the Boston Public Schools, community organizations, city departments, state agencies, and philanthropy—to develop engagement, support, and equity strategies with the goal of bringing the high school dropout rate to zero.